 Labs and Homework#

-Assignment files (Java source codes, notebook, statement of originality, etc.) are submitted via Git code repositories hosted in Teaching GitLab (see the Git quickstart page for more details).
+Your work files (Java source code, statement of originality, etc.) are submitted via Git code repositories hosted in Teaching GitLab (see the Git quickstart page for more details).

 You should be extremely careful to ensure that the latest commit pushed to the remote repository hosted in GitLab before the deadline is actually the one that you want us to mark.
 Otherwise, we could end up marking a version of your work for which you may obtain significant less marks.
 Due to logistic reasons, we are not able to make exceptions here.
 As a general recommendation, do not leave the submission of the final bits of your work to the last minute, so that you have enough time to double check that the latest commit pushed to the remote repository is actually the one that you want us to mark, and amend your submission if necessary (typically by pushing an additional final commit with the fixes required).